Transparency-in-the-non-profit-sector/nedextract/README.md

 <br/><br/>

-## How to use auto_extract
+## How to use nedextract
 <b>What does it do?</b>
-Auto_extract is being developed to extract specific information from annual report PDF files that are written in Dutch.
+nedextract is being developed to extract specific information from annual report PDF files that are written in Dutch.
 Currently it tries to do the following:

 - Read the PDF file, and perform Named Entity Recognition (NER) using Stanza to extract all persons and all organisations named in the document, which are then processed by the processes listed below.
 - Extract persons: using a rule-based method that searches for specific keywords, this module tries to identify: